thedavidang/CSC4151/README.md

 - https://github.com/thedavidang/CSC4151/raw/master/WalletWatch-Installer.apk

 ### Alternative 2 - Download repo and run in Android Studio:
-If you do not have a smartphone device with Android 9 (Pie) or Android 10 (Q) installed, then follow this step-by-step walkthrough to run the WalletWatch app in an emulator on your computer:
+If you do not have an Android smartphone device or have a version of Android earlier than Android 9 (Pie) installed, then follow this step-by-step walkthrough to run the WalletWatch app in an emulator on your computer:
 - https://github.com/thedavidang/CSC4151/blob/master/DEV_SETUP.md

 ## Application Usage